03/07/2019 Nutrition and Recipes

 Another study shows that fruits with anti-inflammatory properties and high vitamin C content, such as blueberries, decreases age-related eye diseases such as macular degeneration.

-With so much positive and hopeful evidence, it seems clear that including a hefty dose of blueberries in your diet is a smart idea for the health and longevity of your eye health.
+With so much positive and hopeful evidence, it seems clear that including a hefty dose of blueberries in your diet is a smart idea to reap the long-term health benefits for your eyes.

 7. Blood Pressure